“Crimson and Clover” Lyrics Meaning (Tommy James and the Shondells)

 Now I’ve been waiting to show her

-The phrase “waiting to show her” suggests there’s more to him than what she sees on the surface.
-This could mean proving his love or revealing deeper feelings.
+“Waiting to show her” could mean there’s more to him than what she sees on the surface.
+It could also mean proving his love or revealing deeper feelings.

 Crimson and clover